arunasurya/bisqtransifex/translationguidelines.md

 ## Glossary
 - A glossary is needed to provide consistent translations of high frequency terms (such as transaction, private/public key, etc).
-- This initiative is currently lead by @y3v63n, and the updates are communicated on the #transifex Slack channel.
+- This initiative is currently lead by @y3v63n, and the updates are communicated on the #transifex Slack channel and Team Discussions on Transifex.

 ## Style Guide
 TBD